Compatible filters with isomorphism testing: Filtered generating sets and lattices

 Our main objective in this section is to develop a generating set that interacts nicely with filters.
 A common theme for using groups effectively in computational settings is to have a structured generating set for the group.
-Some examples include bases and strong generating sets for permutation groups \cite{Seress:book}*{Chapter~4}, (special) polycyclic generating sequences for solvable groups \cites{CELG:special, EW:exhibit}, \cite{Sims:book}*{Chapter~9}, and power-commutator presentations for $p$-groups \cite{HN:p-quotient,NO:p-quotient2}.
-These generating sets are all based on a series in the group, so, influenced by these generating sets, we define an appropriate generating set in the context of filters.
+Some examples include bases and strong generating sets for permutation groups \cite{Seress:book}*{Chapter~4}, (special) polycyclic generating sequences for solvable groups \cites{CELG:special, EW:exhibit} and \cite{Sims:book}*{Chapter~9}, and power-commutator presentations for $p$-groups \cites{HN:p-quotient,NO:p-quotient2}.
+These generating sets are all based on a series in the group.
+Influenced by these generating sets, we define an appropriate generating set in the context of filters.

-The key motivation is that we want a compatible generating set for filters over partially-ordered monoids for isomorphism testing.
-If we want to construct group isomorphisms from associated Lie algebras $L(\phi)$, then we need to define functions on the original groups from homomorphisms on the Lie algebras.
-The lack of a total order and the full generality of allowing for any commutative, pre-ordered monoid makes this task challenging.

-For now, we say a generating set $\mathcal{X}\subseteq G$ is \emph{filtered} by $\phi:M\rightarrow 2^G$ if it contains a generating set for each $\phi_s$ and is compatible with the induced complete lattice of $\im(\phi)$, see Definition~\ref{def:filtered} below.
+Throughout this section, we fix an $(M, G)$-filter $\phi$.
+For now, we say a generating set $\mathcal{X}\subseteq G$ is \emph{filtered} by $\phi$ if $\mathcal{X}$ contains a generating set for each $\phi_s$ and is compatible with the induced complete lattice, $\Lat(\phi)$, of $\im(\phi)$, see Definition~\ref{def:filtered} below.
 In this section we prove the following theorem.